vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 the final result, as only one replica (for any given element in the input sequence) will have a non-zero tensor.

-> It should be noted that a distributed all-gather could also be used!

-Other examples include splitting attention heads, convolution channels or even the spatial dimensions themselves other replicas.
+Other examples include splitting attention heads, convolution channels or even the spatial dimensions themselves, between the replicas.

 Regardless of the context tensor parallelism is applied, it should be noted that communication between replicas in the same tensor parallel group occur much more frequently than in data parallel groups, or between pipeline stages.
 This means that time spent communicating compared to actually computing a result increases.
 This also means that replicas in the same tensor parallel group should be placed on higher bandwidth interconnect, if possible.

 Depending on the model size tensor parallelism can be totally unavoidable, but should be avoided if possible!
 Of course, exceptions are also possible.
 One case